 In case the modem is not able to establish a lock on the forward link, an upgrade over the satellite link cannot be done.
-As an expert user you can manually trigger the modem to upgrade.
+The expert user can manually trigger the modem to upgrade.

 - 1. Click the Load Alternative Software button to put a modem firmware file on the passive memory bank via the GUI.
 This can also be an older firmware version, in which case you can downgrade the modem. - 2.
 Select a modem firmware file from your PC.